koteitan/darkmode/README.md

   * 'convert' function: converts the entire input image to an output image using the 'convert_pixel' function.
   * 'convert_pixel' function: converts R,G,B to R2,G2,B2

-    * input: array of [R, G, B] (0 ≤ R,G,B ≤ 1)
+    * input: array of [R, G, B] (0 ≤ R, G, B ≤ 1)
     * output: array of [R2, G2, B2], converted by version 1.0.4 (direction-dependent chroma limit)

 * index.html

   * input image
   * output image (can be saved by right-clicking)
   * image loading button
     * loads a new image from file selection dialog onto the input image
   * convert button
     * converts the input image to the output image
   * no additional JavaScript libraries

 * others (CSS and supporting files as needed)